What do little dogs like to play with?

 This part is for puppies that have not learned how to play with toys.
 It might be that your furry friend has had other pooches to play with; otherwise, he or she hasn’t trained to play with dog toys.
 The following can help you boost your dog to play with interactive dog toys.

 Only keep one dog at once in the room while training the dog to play.
-Then you will perhaps have to come down to the level of the floor and retain your sound high and excited.
+Then you will perhaps have to come down to the level of the floor and retain your sound of high and excitement.
 In addition, do not push the toy in the direction of your dog – particularly towards the face.
 As an alternative, pull the dog toy away and structure it as if it is a bit special or subtle to peek at; however, not have.

 Keep moving away from your puppy and then infrequently drop the toy, then take it back.
 This will inspire your dog to struggle for the toy.